backstage/backstage/docs/getting-started/homepage.md

 #### 2. Create a new HomePage component

-Inside your `packages/app`, create a new file where our new Home Page component is going to live.
+Inside your `packages/app` directory, create a new file where our new Home Page component is going to live.
 Create `packages/app/src/components/home/HomePage.tsx` with the following initial code

 ```tsx
 import React from 'react';